 Universal prethermal dynamics of Bose gases quenched to unitarity.

-Understanding strongly correlated phases of matter, from the quark-gluon plasma to neutron stars, and in particular the dynamics of such systems, $e.g.$ following a Hamiltonian quench, poses a fundamental challenge in modern physics.
-Ultracold atomic gases are excellent quantum simulators for these problems, thanks to tuneable interparticle interactions and experimentally resolvable intrinsic timescales.
-In particular, they give access to the unitary regime where the interactions are as strong as allowed by quantum mechanics.
-Following years of experiments on unitary Fermi gases, unitary Bose gases have recently emerged as a new experimental frontier.
-They promise exciting new possibilities, including universal physics solely controlled by the gas density and novel forms of superfluidity.
-Here, through momentum- and time-resolved studies, we explore both degenerate and thermal homogeneous Bose gases quenched to unitarity.
-In degenerate samples we observe universal post-quench dynamics in agreement with the emergence of a prethermal state with a universal nonzero condensed fraction.
-In thermal gases, dynamic and thermodynamic properties generically depend on both the gas density $n$ and temperature $T$, but we find that they can still be expressed in terms of universal dimensionless functions.
-Surprisingly, the total quench-induced correlation energy is independent of the gas temperature.
-Our measurements provide quantitative benchmarks and new challenges for theoretical understanding.
+Understanding strongly correlated phases of matter, such as the quark-gluon plasma and neutron stars, and in particular the dynamics of such systems, for example, following a Hamiltonian quench (a sudden change in some Hamiltonian parameter, such as the strength of interparticle interactions) is a fundamental challenge in modern physics.
+Ultracold atomic gases are excellent quantum simulators for these problems, owing to their tunable interparticle interactions and experimentally resolvable intrinsic timescales.
+In particular, they provide access to the unitary regime, in which the interactions are as strong as allowed by quantum mechanics.
+This regime has been extensively studied in Fermi gases1,2.
+The less-explored unitary Bose gases3-11 offer possibilities12 such as universal physics controlled solely by the gas density13,14 and new forms of superfluidity15-17.
+Here, through momentum- and time-resolved studies, we explore degenerate and thermal homogeneous Bose gases quenched to unitarity.
+In degenerate samples, we observe universal post-quench dynamics in agreement with the emergence of a prethermal state18-24 with a universal non-zero condensed fraction22,24.
+In thermal gases, the dynamic and thermodynamic properties generally depend on the gas density and the temperature, but we find that they can still be expressed in terms of universal dimensionless functions.
+Surprisingly, we find that the total quench-induced correlation energy is independent of the gas temperature.
+These measurements provide quantitative benchmarks and challenges for the theory of unitary Bose gases.